emdb-empiar/styled/README.md

 ## Special Thanks

-To the following people for useful feedback:
+To the following people

+* Dimitris Zlatanidis (for the inspiration and resources in his package `colored` available at <https://gitlab.com/dslackw/colored>)
-* Cesare Catavitello
+* Cesare Catavitello (for being the _first_ user)